 - Order transcripts from every school attended for AMCAS/AACOMAS.
 Use the AMCAS and AACOMAS Transcript Request forms to order transcripts for the centralized application services.

 - After you have taken the MCAT, begin work on your primary application (AMCAS and/or AACOMAS).
-Complete the primary application by the time you receive your scores (approximately 30 days after the test).
+You should generally try to complete the primary application by the time you receive your scores.

 - Once you receive your MCAT score, if you are ready to go ahead with the application process, submit your primary application as early as possible.
 Your letter of recommendation file does not have to be complete before you submit your primary application.